Advaithag/Projects/README.md

 🔗 [LinkedIn: linkedin.com/in/advaithag47](https://linkedin.com/in/advaithag47)

 ---
+## Acknowledgments

+I would like to express my sincere gratitude to **Prof. [DR MAHESH]** for giving me the opportunity to undertake this project.
+Their guidance and encouragement helped me explore open-source EDA tools like **OpenLane**, and gain practical exposure to VLSI digital design workflows.

 ### ⭐ Tip:
 If you find this project helpful, feel free to star ⭐ the repository or fork it for your own RTL-to-GDSII experiments.